gndrmnn/nodepool/doc/source/operation.rst

    * ready
    * used

+.. zuul:stat:: nodepool.requests.<state>
+  :type: gauge

+   Number of requests node in a specific state.

+   state can be:

+   * requested
+   * pending
+   * fulfilled
+   * failed

 .. zuul:stat:: nodepool.label.<label>.nodes.<state>
    :type: counter

    Number of nodes with a specific label in a specific state.
 See :ref:`nodepool.nodes <nodepool_nodes>` for a list of possible states.

+.. zuul:stat:: nodepool.label.<label>.requests.<state>
+   :type: gauge

+   Number of node requests with a specific label in a specific state.
+See :ref:`nodepool.requests <nodepool_nodes>` for a list of possible states.

 .. zuul:stat:: nodepool.tenant_limits.<tenant>.<limit>
    :type: guage